Learn why a company wiki is one of the easiest ways to share and organize internal company information.

 Choosing the right software is the first and most important step to create a wiki for your company.
 Getting it wrong can doom the entire endeavor.

 After all, a wiki can only be useful if people keep it up-to-date and consult it regularly.
-If the editing experience is too complex and search is slow, your employees will be less likely to use it and the information will eventually go stale.
+If the editing experience is too complex and the search is slow, your employees will be less likely to use it and the information will eventually go stale.

 The best company wiki tool should ideally: